Cyphs/SteamDeckSTR/README.md

 Mod Organizer 2 is my mod manager of choice on Windows, but Vortex seems more straightforward for running STR on the Deck and might be more user-friendly.

 Supports only the **latest Steam version of Skyrim Special Edition** (1.7.104) and Skyrim Together Reborn 1.8.1 or newer currently.
-Support might be added for the GOG version later.
-MO2 support hopefully soon.

 **Important Note:** Skyrim Together only provides support for Windows on their official social media spaces (Discord, Reddit, etc.) If you have issues using this, do not ask for support there.
 You can [submit an issue here](https://github.com/Cyphs/SteamDeckSTR/issues/new/choose) or message me on Discord: internalerrorx